KamiGdev/quai_antique/README.md

 Go to this sign in page:
 http://localhost:3000/users/sign_in

-Note that images coming from backoffice (menu images) will be not visible on your local environment as i upload them directly from my computer to backoffice.
+Note that images coming from the backoffice (menu images) will be not visible on your local environment as i uploaded them directly from my computer to backoffice.
 These kind of images come not from seeds.rb file.

 <u>Authentication :</u>